 Let’s set up a scenario.
 Pretend you’re a recent college graduate with $35,000 in student loan debt trying to qualify for an FHA loan.
 Since there’s a certain amount of time they give you to find a job after you graduate, your loans are in deferment right now; they won’t be forever.

 When you try to qualify for a loan under FHA, as long as you have evidence of what the actual student loan payment will be, that can be used.
+If you don’t have a statement, we use the payment reporting on your credit.
+If nothing shows up then, you can qualify with 0.5% of your outstanding loan balance per month.
 So let’s say your payment is $400 per month, you have a car payment that’s $300 and a credit card bill of $250.

 Since you just got hired in an entry-level position that pays $3,000 a month, your debt-to-income (DTI) ratio is 31.67% ($950/$3,000).